emutelab/emutelab/_posts/2018-02-06-mindreaders.md

 <b> ALL WELCOME !</b>

 Magician and Human-Machine Interactor <a href="http://stuartnolan.com">Stuart Nolan</a> will be giving a workshop in mindreading, followed by talk in the Sussex Humanities Lab.
 Stuart has a track record in training mindreading skills in an hour, so it is certainly worth coming to this session to learn this art.
-Join us at the <a href="http://www.sussex.ac.uk/shl/">Sussex Humanities Lab</a> (in the Silverstone Building, 2nd floor) - All welcome!
+Join us at the <a href="https://www.sussexstudent.com/our-campus-services/falmer-bar/">Falmer Student Union Bar</a> (in Falmer House Building) - All welcome!

 ![MindReaders](/img/mindreaders.jpg)

-<b>Workshop: One Thousand Mindreaders (3-5pm)</b>
+<b>Workshop: One Thousand Mindreaders (6:30-7:30 pm)</b>

 One Thousand Mindreaders is a year-long collaborative artwork during which the artist Stuart Nolan will train one thousand new mindreaders.